Mount Pleasant Road: History

 while north of the cemetery, the short Alberta Avenue between Merton Street And Balliol Street was absorbed.

 The muddy road was opened to traffic in 1919, featuring a paved bridge with streetcar tracks over the abandoned Belt Line Railway.

 By the end of 1919, Mount Pleasant Road existed between St. Clair Avenue and Blythwood Road, ending at the rim of the Blythwood Ravine.
 Despite this, the road on the opposite rim was renamed from Sidmouth Avenue in 1920.
 Following the construction of the Vale of Avoca Bridge in the first half of the 1920s, the newly formed Toronto Transit Commission extended the St. Clair streetcar line east to Mount Pleasant Road December 1, 1924 and then north to Eglinton Avenue on November 4, 1925.

-Between 1934 and 1936, after gaining approval from Lawrence Park developers, a bridge was constructed over the ravine and Mount Pleasant extended north to Lawrence Avenue.
+Between 1934 and 1936, after gaining approval from Lawrence Park developers, a bridge was constructed over the Blythewood ravine and Mount Pleasant extended north to Lawrence Avenue.
 In 1935, Hilda Avenue was renamed, extending Mount Pleasant Road north to Forest Glen Crescent.